allegory-software/allegory-sdk/lua/mdbx_query_nodes.md

 **merge_union** mode (leading string, default `'union'`):

-	'union'      dedup; PK taken from the first input at each merge key 'full'       dedup; PK taken from all inputs at each merge key 'union_all'  no dedup; advance only the input that yielded
+	'union'      dedup; PK taken from the first input at each merge key 'union_all'  no dedup; advance only the input that yielded

 `merge_union` and `merge_except` require unique inputs (one PK per key group).